 While attacks like these can be detrimental to personal assets, the risk arguably increases when malicious actors target companies.
 However, you might wonder if companies are really at risk with SMiShing today.
-Maxie Reynolds, a Social Engineering Consultant at Social-Engineer LLC, says “SMiShing is a threat to businesses and corporations, not only because each time one is sent in their name their brand is diluted and trustworthiness is chipped away at from a consumer point of view, but also because this puts their customers and employees at risk.
+A Social Engineering Consultant at Social-Engineer LLC, says “SMiShing is a threat to businesses and corporations, not only because each time one is sent in their name their brand is diluted and trustworthiness is chipped away at from a consumer point of view, but also because this puts their customers and employees at risk.
 Businesses should be taught to think of SMiShing the same way they do phishing: a real threat with real consequences.”

 SMiShing poses a significant threat to companies, especially when employees have access to corporate information and accounts on their personal phone.
 If an employee succumbs to a SMiShing attack on their personal device, the attacker could gain access to corporate data.
 The minimum affect this could have on a company would be data loss or disclosure.
 Worse case scenarios could include stolen credentials or phishing attacks from the user’s device.
 With such high risks related to SMiShing, let’s look at some steps both employers and employees can take to remain secure.

 As an employer, what can you do to ensure corporate security regarding SMiShing?
 First, strive to understand the impact this attack vector can potentially have on your company.
 For example, try to know what current SMiShing attacks are being leveraged.
 A quick Google search of “current smishing scams” will likely bring up an informative list of recently reported scams.
 However, don’t become overwhelmed at trying to memorize each one.
 Rather, take a few minutes to read the topics and look at some reported examples.
 Second, take special note of any attacks that are based around companies or software that your company works with and be sure to notify your employees of these.